 1. Olive Leaf Extract

-This actually supports the immune system and immune function.
+This supports the immune system and immune function.
 Powerful components of the olive leaf destroy invading organisms, microbes, and viruses.
 Olive leaf does not allow those things to replicate and cause an infection in the first place.
 In fact, New York University did studies showing how HIV patients we’re having a lot of success from not allowing the HIV infection to further itself along just by the use of olive leaf extract.
-2 You definitely want to put in your arsenal when it comes to candida.
+2 You definitely want to put this in your arsenal when it comes to candida.

 2. Caprylic Acid

 Caprylic Acid a fatty acid found in coconut milk, coconut oil, and breast milk.
 It helps protect against funguses like candida and works to break down and digest its cell walls.3 It boosts the immune system by benefiting flora in the gut.
 If you take calcium caprylate with it, it will help absorb the caprylic acid be more effective.

 This ties into acid reflux and stomach digestive problems in general, but is very good against candida as well.
 When you have proper hydrochloric acid in the stomach, it helps to digest, break down, and extract nutrients and minerals out of food.
 In addition to candidiasis if you struggle with B12, anemia, or acid reflux issues, taking HCL is something to look at.
 There are simple tests you can do to see if you have enough HCL in your system.

 Berberine inhibits the growth of candida, microorganisms, funguses, protozoa, and bacterias.
 It’s an alkaloid that has been shown to break down the yeast membrane of candida.
 4